UWPCE-PythonCert/PythonCertDevel/_sources/supplemental/dev_environment/index.rst.txt

 * Manipulate files and write and save Python code in files.
   You really, really want a "real" programmer's editor for this.

-* Run your code with Python 3.6
+* Run your code with Python 3.6 or 3.7

 * Run the iPython interactive interpreter